Stevanato Group: Balda Medical

 Located in Bad Oeynhausen (Germany), it was founded in 1908 as a camera manufacturer and developed a focus on precision injection molding in the fifties.
 After a diversification in mobile telephony, medical and automotive, the company focused in the medical, healthcare, diagnostic and pharmaceutical segment.
 In 2016 it was acquired by Stevanato Group.

 Balda C. Brewer and Balda Precision

 Based in Oceanside and Ontario (US), they have been acquired by Stevanato Group in 2016 and are specialized in injection molding for medical market and turning machine service supporting the Aerospace, Medical, Electronic and Consumer industries.

 SPAMI

 The company refers to the Engineering Systems Division of the Group and was founded in 1971.
 It is located in Piombino Dese (Padua) – Italy.
 It produces glass tubing converting machines and inspection machines for pharmaceutical glass containers.

 InnoScan

 The company joined the Group in 2013 and it produces high-speed inspection machines for the pharmaceutical industry.

 SVM

 The Danish company SVM Automatik has been acquired by Stevanato Group in 2016.
-It is specialized in assembly, packaging and serialization solutions for the pharmaceutical industry.
+It is specialized in assembly, packaging and serialization systems for the pharmaceutical industry.